 Mike Sweet, Chief Executive Officer

-Before joining Credo in 2006, Mike served as both CFO and COO of CoreWeb, a web software development and consulting company.
-He also spent seven years as a new business development manager at Global Insight providing Fortune 500 companies with business planning tools for market segmentation analysis and strategy development.
-Mike holds a MBA from Babson College with an emphasis on finance and entrepreneurship.
+Before joining Credo as CFO in 2006, Mike served as both CFO and COO of CoreWeb, a web software development and consulting company.
+He also spent seven years at Global Insight providing Fortune 500 companies with business planning tools for market segmentation analysis and strategy development.
+Mike holds an MBA from Babson College with an emphasis on finance and entrepreneurship.
+Mike lives in Natick, Massachusetts with his wife, Jessica, and his two young daughters, Charlotte and Avery.

 Jill Rosa, Vice-President of Operations